 You will be offered a free post-abortion check-up about 2 weeks after having an abortion.
 You can have this check-up with the GP or doctor you saw at your pre-abortion consultation.
 This appointment is optional.

-My Options provides a 24-hour nursing team for someone who has had a recent abortion and needs medical advice.
+The HSE provide a 24-hour nursing team for someone who has had a recent abortion and needs medical advice.

 The HSE have information that is useful to have after an abortion as well as check-ups, counselling, support and aftercare after an abortion.

 Freephone: 1800 82 80 10